sabitertan/blazor-fluxor/docs/README.md

 ## What's new

+### New in 1.2.0
+- Prevent JavaScript initialisation from being executed twice.
+- Add `IState.Unsubscribe`

 ### New in 1.1.0
 - Change store initialization technique to make server-side Blazor apps work on iOS and OSX browsers.